RLTF: Reinforcement Learning from Unit Test Feedback: Experiments

 \subsection{Qualitative Analysis by Unit Test Outcomes}

 Figure~\ref{fig_unit_test} presents the qualitative analysis by unit test outcomes before and after applying the RLTF method on the CodeGen model.
 For the 5000 problems in the APPS benchmark, we utilize Nucleus sampling to generate an average of 20 solutions per problem and recorded their results.
 Figure~\ref{fig_error_failure_pass} depicts the percentages of different unit test results, as defined in Eq.\ref{coarse_reward}, including error, failure, and pass.
 We can observe that the RLTF method can reduce the proportion of programs resulting in errors and increase the proportion of programs that pass, especially for problems with introductory difficulty levels.
+The observed increase in failure rate stems from the fixing of error codes, resulting in either pass or fail outcomes.
+This illustrate that RLTF is more effective in addressing runtime and compiler errors compared to semantic errors, which remain more challenging.
 Figure~\ref{fig_sub_error} illustrates the percentages of different sub-errors among erroneous results before and after applying the RLTF method.
 Most errors show a decline in proportion after using the RLTF method, particularly syntax errors.
 It is also noteworthy that the proportion of timeout errors exhibits a minor increase, which can be attributed to the correction of other grammar-related errors resulting in timeout errors.